Sandalmoth/magic-chiptuner/README.md

 - parse midi into some ~~text based format~~ vector of bytes
 - ~~standardize rhythms~~ just use midi quantization
 - generate simple melody version of training data by stripping chords, drums, fast notes
-- transpose to all 12 keys
+- transpose to all 12 keys (?)
-- train seq2seq model on generating complex data from simplifyed
+- train ~~seq2seq~~ model on generating complex data from simplifyed
-- implement streaming midi to text conversion
+- implement streaming midi to text/image conversion
 - feed into network
 - restore output to midi